arnobgw/map-project/README.md

 # map-project

-## Project title: Development of Re-Life Application
+## Project Title: Development of Re-Life Application

-### Objective of the application
+### Objective of The Application
 An organized lifestyle can enable people to focus more on what they want to achieve.
 It helps to make better decisions at work and in Personal life.
 The goal of our application is to make people’s daily life easier and invoke a sense of order in their daily routine.
 In making this app we hope to achieve the following.

 Better time management: Everyone has a bit of chaos in their daily life.
 Hence, our application will hopes to organize or prioritize the daily chores for each user on a personalized level.
 By organizing daily tasks users can get more work to done and therefore have more time.